 The COSTWAY tank top tent heater doesn’t just run on propane, it is actually designed to be mounted right on the top of a 20-pound propane tank.
 It has three heat settings including low (9,000 BTUs), medium (13,000 BTUs), and high (15,000 BTUs), and can operate on the high heat setting for up to 28 hours with a full 20-pound propane tank.

 This propane tent heater is made with an important tip-over safety switch to help reduce fire hazards.
 The safety switch automatically turns off the gas flow to the heater, which extinguishes the flame but also prevents the build-up of harmful gas.
 However, users will need to use a match or barbecue lighter to light the tent heater through the ignition hole to be as safe as possible.

 FAQs About Your New Tent Heater

 If you still have concerns about tent heaters and their different features, read on for answers to some common questions.

 Q: How many BTUs should I look for in a tent heater?

 For cold weather camping in 20 degrees Fahrenheit or above, opt for a heater with at least 2,500 to 5,000 BTUs or more.
 To calculate how many BTUs you need, use this formula: tent volume (length x width x height) x temperature difference (current outside air temperature – desired inside temperature) x 0.133 = required BTU/hour.

-Always keep a tent heater upright, at least three feet from flammable surfaces, and be sure to use the heater only as directed in the user manual.
+Always keep a tent heater upright, at least 3 feet from flammable surfaces, and as directed in the user manual.

 When using any gas-burning heater, ventilation is essential to reduce the risk of carbon monoxide poisoning.